Skip to main content

 Some ‘predatory or deceptive publishers’ have taken the development of the open access author-pays academic publishing model, as an opportunity to make money.
 These predatory or deceptive publishers are known to:

-Beall's List of Predatory Journals (Archived List December 2016)
+- Beall's List of Predatory Journals and Publishers

-Read about the practices of predatory publishers in the Chronicle of Higher Education, 4 March 2012
+Read about the practices of predatory publishers in the Chronicle of Higher Education.

 Thanks to Charles Sturt University Library for reuse of some content on this page.